tsulliva333/Runtime-Container-Security-for-Kube/README.md

 You will see a log in:
 ![Screen capture of NeuVector console login](images/Console-login.png)

+If you haven't recieved a temporary license for using the NeuVector console, go to [Red Hat Marketplace](https://marketplace.redhat.com/en-us/products/neuvector-operator) and request a free trial.
+This will give you a license to access the console.

 Once you log in, you should see the console:
 ![Screen capture of NeuVector console](images/neuvector-console.png)